Trump’s lawyers want a mistrial in his New York civil fraud case. They claim the judge is biased

 NEW YORK (AP) — Lawyers for Donald Trump asked for a mistrial Wednesday in the New York civil fraud case that threatens the former president’s real estate empire.
-They accused the judge of tainting the proceedings with “tangible and overwhelming” bias.
+His team accuses the judge of tainting the proceedings with “tangible and overwhelming” bias.

-Trump’s lawyers urged Judge Arthur Engoron to stop the case immediately, arguing he had irreparably harmed Trump’s right to a fair trial through “astonishing departures from ordinary standards of impartiality.”
+In urging Judge Arthur Engoron to stop the case immediately, they argued he had irreparably harmed Trump’s right to a fair trial through “astonishing departures from ordinary standards of impartiality.”
 They cited his rulings against their client as well as the prominent role played by the judge’s chief law clerk.

-Engoron gave lawyers for New York Attorney General Letitia James’ office until Thursday to decide whether they will file a response before he rules.
-Judges have broad latitude to conduct trials as they choose.
-Last week, Engoron spurned the defense’s request to end the trial through what’s known as a directed verdict.
+Engoron gave lawyers who are presenting New York Attorney General Letitia James’ lawsuit until Thursday to decide whether they will file a response before he rules.

-“The only way to maintain public confidence in a truly independent and impartial judiciary and the rule of law is to bring these proceedings to an immediate halt,” lawyers wrote in a 30-page court filing that reflected complaints they’ve made throughout the seven-week trial.
+Trump’s lawyers compiled weeks of complaints into their 30-page court filing seeking a mistrial.
+“The only way to maintain public confidence in a truly independent and impartial judiciary and the rule of law is to bring these proceedings to an immediate halt,” they wrote.

-Engoron mentioned the mistrial request only briefly in court Wednesday as defense lawyers spent a second day questioning an accounting expert.
-It’s a bench trial, meaning Engoron will decide the verdict.
-New York law doesn’t allow a jury in this type of lawsuit.
+Engoron mentioned the mistrial request only briefly in court Wednesday as defense lawyers continued calling witnesses.

-James’ office said in a statement that Trump was “trying to dismiss the truth and the facts, but the numbers and evidence don’t lie.”

 James, a Democrat, alleges Trump, his company and top executives exaggerated his wealth by billions of dollars on his financial statements by inflating property values.
 The documents were given to banks, insurers and others to secure loans and make deals.
 James is seeking more than $300 million in what she says were ill-gotten gains.
 She wants the defendants, who include Trump sons Donald Jr. and Eric Trump, banned from doing business in New York.